saltstack/salt-user-guide/docs/topics/installation.rst

 Basic minion configuration
 ===========================
 * The ``salt-minion`` comes default with a DNS/hostname configuration setup.
-* The default minion YAML config at ``/etc/salt/minion`` contains all the commented settings.
+* The default minion YAML configuration at ``/etc/salt/minion`` contains all the commented settings.
 * Custom settings are added in YAML to ``/etc/salt/minion.d/`` as ``.conf`` files on the minion.
 * The default minion file should be used for referencing settings as needed.